Easy DIY Dog Bowl Stand from Scrap Wood

 - Paint or Stain (I used Tung Oil)

-Determine how high you want your dog bowl stand.
-Measure the width and height of your dog bowls.
+You’ll also want to measure the width and height of your dog bowls.
 Then, sketch out a drawing that would fit both bowls.
-You’ll need four legs, two long and two short apron pieces, and a divider in the middle.
+The wood pieces you’ll need: four legs, two long and two short apron pieces, and a divider in the middle.

 Here are my dimensions.